Healthcare Compliance and Cloud Computing

 Innovate in a Multi-Cloud World

 Healthcare is no longer a quaint little doctor sitting in a book-filled room, just down the street.
-Physician groups around the globe draw on the competence of countless other professionals connected to the unparalleled Cloud foundation.
+Physician groups around the globe draw on the competence of countless other professionals connected to the unparalleled cloud foundation.

 Regulatory frameworks, HIPAAGDPR, and HITRUST, among other agencies, afford protection for various patient-critical environments.
-Healthcare continues its universal adoption of the Cloud and its sophisticated technologies.
+Healthcare continues its universal adoption of the cloud and its sophisticated technologies.

 Multi-Cloud offerings and hybrid technologies offered by elite IT service companies, LI Tech Solutions, and others, innovate and leverage data in real-time.

 Managed IT services for non-profits are an emerging area of technology.
-LI Tech Solutions and other elite IT firms, offer powerful implementation and consulting of deep-dive Cloud frameworks.
+LI Tech Solutions and other elite IT firms, offer powerful implementation and consulting of deep-dive cloud frameworks.

 Machine learning and AI have become embedded in every facet of healthcare, providing powerful insights and network security.
 Unusual behavior can be identified in every application, user, and cloud workload to mitigate threats before damage is done.